sclevine/agouti/README.md

 Feel free to import Ginkgo and use any of its container blocks instead!
 Agouti is 100% compatible with Ginkgo and Gomega.

+The `core` package is a flexible, general-purpose webdriver API for Go.
+Unlike the `dsl` package, `core` allows unlimited and simultaneous usage of PhantomJS, ChromeDriver, Selenium.

 If you plan to use Agouti to write Ginkgo tests, add the start and stop commands for your choice of webdriver in Ginkgo `BeforeSuite` and `AfterSuite` blocks.

 See this example `project_suite_test.go` file: